bytesatwork/meta-bytesatwork/README.md

 ## Disclaimer

-The provided software is intended solely for development purposes in conjunction with the BytesAtWork development kit.
+The provided software is intended solely for development purposes in conjunction with the bytesatwork development kit.

 It is neither designed nor supported for use in production environments.